 However, there are few data to guide treatment decisions about management of this complication.
 Although a systematic review found no evidence that antiviral agents have a beneficial effect on outcomes in Ramsay Hunt syndrome , a subsequent retrospective review of 101 patients found that patients who received acyclovir and glucocorticoids recovered significantly more than those who had only one or no pharmacologic treatment .

 Neurologic complications — Intravenous acyclovir should be administered to patients with neurologic complications where viral replication likely plays an important role (eg, symptomatic meningitis, encephalitis, and myelitis) .
 Treatment is generally administered for 10 to 14 days.
 This approach is supported by expert opinion.
 An additional discussion on the treatment of neurologic manifestations of VZV is found elsewhere.
-(See "Stroke caused by varicella zoster virus".)
+(See "Varicella zoster virus vasculopathy".)

 POSTHERPETIC NEURALGIA — The diagnosis of postherpetic neuralgia (PHN) is typically made when pain persists beyond four months in the same distribution as a preceding documented episode of acute herpes zoster.
 A detailed discussion of the management of patients with PHN is found elsewhere.
 (See "Postherpetic neuralgia".)